-You will have to purchase an account on theexpertta in order to complete the required homework assignments.
-When you initially click on the first Homework assignment on ELMS, it will take you to theexperta.com and you will be able to purchase your access rights at that point.
-Note that theexpertta.com allows two free introductory access sessions but no more than two.
+If you do not buy access independently or with your book, when you initially click on the first Homework assignment on ELMS, it will take you to theexperta.com and you will be able to purchase your access rights at that point.
+Note that theexperta.com allows two free introductory access sessions but no more than two.
+If you access the homework problems directly from ELMS on theexpertta your score will be directly uploaded into ELMS.
+If you access your homework independently your score will remain at theexpertta site.
+Your score can still be downloaded after the fact by accessing any specific homework from ELMS even after the due date.